ClaudioLutz/CreditROBOT/Description English/04_Mitgliedschaft.md

 - Special rates for additional credit and business information
 - Credit limit management via CrediWEB
 - Access to extended commercial register information
-- Personal debt collection hotline and free pre-legal debt collection (no opening fee)
+- Personal debt collection hotline and free pre-legal debt collection (without opening fee)
 - Regular publications such as the bi-weekly Creditreform newspaper and the weekly LETTER with information on new entries and bankruptcy notifications
 - Individual consulting and training by specialized experts on site
+- Access to [CrediWEB](https://www.crediweb.ch), a platform for querying information about companies and individuals.

 Creditreform thus positions itself as a strategic partner that contributes sustainably to the economic success of its members through reliable information, effective debt collection, and intensive support.
 Membership with Creditreform is therefore a valuable investment in long-term security, stability, and profitability.